 - Social media, such as Facebook, Twitter and Instagram.
 Small businesses should be active on any social media channel that fits your audience.
 A pet store should post regularly to the major channels highlighting upcoming sales, spotlighting rescue animals up for adoption, and running contests or discussing community events.
 A local law firm, on the other hand, should invest more heavily in LinkedIn – a platform for professions.

 - Using holidays to leverage advertising campaigns or events – Whether it’s a big sale for Cyber Monday or a seasonal promotion around the 4th of July, use holidays to your advantage to attract attention and promote your products and services.
+Organize your efforts with a marketing calendar.

 - Guerrilla tactics like news-jacking, which leverages breaking news stories by redirecting their momentum.
 For example, a story about a Burmese python escaping from the local zoo might be redirected in a manner that highlights the reptile selection in your pet store.